Maxscores/sfdc-rest-controller-framework/README.md

 ## Overview

 REST has become the standard for modern web APIs.
 This framework provides a standardized approach to building REST Endpoints and provides access to important status codes and a standardized response envelope that follows a popular schema.
+The framework assumes you'll be using JSON for the requests and responses since it is so simple to work with.

 **Deploy to Salesforce Org:**
 [![Deploy](https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/deploy.png)](https://githubsfdeploy.herokuapp.com/?owner=Maxscores&repo=sfdc-rest-controller-framework&ref=master)